subh83/sgl/README.txt

 Features/Objectives:
 - Simplify the OpenGL and GLUT interface to make it intuitive like MATLAB.
 - Automatic threading for OpenGL windows and processes.
+- Allow easy creation of objects and maintenance of object hierarchy.
+- Object properties computed/modified according to object hierarchy.
+- Easy access & modification to object properties and transformations.
 - Allow easy creation and management of multiple windows.
-- Allow easy creation of objects and change to their properties.

 --------------------------------------------------------------------------